GovScape: A Public Multimodal Search System for 70 Million Pages of Government PDFs: Conclusion Future Work

-We are already working to scale up GovScape to comprehensively support PDF search across the entire End of Term Web Archive for all crawls -- including the 2024 crawl when it is made publicly available -- and beyond.
-The majority of compute required to accomplish this is in the pre-processing phase; based on our results in Section \ref{sec:compute} and Table \ref{tab:pipelinecompute}, this goal is achievable on a relatively modest compute budget.
-To scale our back-end serving architecture to billions of PDF pages, we will need to transition away from the in-memory Faiss index for vector search and instead use an on-disk index like Disk-ANN, which we have already begun to prototype \cite{disk-ann}.
+We are already working to scale up GovScape to comprehensively support PDF search across all crawls in the End of Term Web Archive (including the 2024 crawl when it is publicly available).
+The majority of compute required is in pre-processing; our results in Table \ref{tab:pipelinecompute} suggest that this goal is achievable on a relatively modest budget.